Over the course of a five-year span beginning in 2014, the current state of the Duke men’s basketball program was firmly established.

 For Jahlil Okafor, Harry Giles, Marvin Bagley III and R.J.
 Barrett, the road to Cameron Indoor Stadium wasn’t a shocking one, though that path had been paved almost 40 years prior by a Black No. 1 overall recruit from West Philadelphia who also chose the Blue Devils.

-Gene Banks doesn’t have his jersey retired in Cameron and spent just his senior campaign playing for legendary head coach Mike Krzyzewski, but his Duke career ranks as one of the more significant in program history.
+Gene Banks doesn’t have his jersey retired in Cameron and played only his senior campaign under legendary head coach Mike Krzyzewski, however, his underrated Duke career ranks as one of the more significant in program history.

 Kenny Dennard, his close friend and teammate in college, describes Banks as, “like Muhammad Ali to me,” an apt description for the bright and flashy persona of the high school basketball phenom.